Skip to main content

 Drop-in UI

 The Navigation SDK for iOS offers a complete drop-in UI for the entire navigation experience end to end.
 PreviewViewController provides everything you need for free-drive navigation and route previewing, while NavigationViewController covers turn-by-turn navigation.
-PreviewViewController starts by displaying the user’s current location on top of a map using the Mapbox Navigation Day v1 style, but you can show routes for the user to select.
+PreviewViewController starts by displaying the user’s current location on top of a map using the Mapbox Standard for Navigation style (mapbox://styles/mapbox-dash/standard-navigation), and you can show routes for the user to select.
 Once the user has selected a route, NavigationViewController follows the user’s current location as they move along the route line.

 You can use the NavigationMapView class directly if you are building a free-drive navigation experience, displaying a route preview on a map, or building any custom map UI with the Navigation SDK.

-NavigationMapView is a navigation-specific wrapper around the Mapbox Maps SDK's MapView class that provides convenience functions for visualizing the user’s current location and Route objects from the Mapbox Directions API as route lines.
+NavigationMapView is a navigation-specific wrapper around the Mapbox Maps SDK's MapView class that provides convenience functions for visualizing the user’s current location and NavigationRoutes objects as route lines.

 navigationMapView.autoresizingMask = [.flexibleWidth, .flexibleHeight]